Fortnite Season Three Delay Gives Way to Address Racism

 Image Credit: Epic Games

-Like other companies in the gaming industry, most notably Infinity Ward’s comments on race, Epic Games followed suit.
+Like other companies in the gaming industry, most notably Infinity Ward’s racism policy, Epic Games followed suit.
 Unfortunately, their message included just as much content on Fortnite as it did race and civil rights.
 In a statement on their blog, Epic noted “recent events are a heavy reminder of ongoing injustices in society.”
 Then, in a weirdly poignant way of words, the message added that Epic is “acutely aware of the pain our friends, families, team members, players, and communities are experiencing.”
 A lot of companies are using the current moment to talk about how aware they are of race issues.
 It’s troubling to see this admission from companies that have such an influence in the gaming industry.

 For one, Epic Games is a fast-growing influence on the gaming community in a forward-facing way.
 While Epic played a role in gaming before these past few years, they are much more public in their efforts now.
 If you play PC games, then you likely have the Epic Games store on your computer.
 Likewise, Epic created Fortnite, an international hit.
 Likewise, their role in Unreal Engine 5 showed many of their efforts on the development side.
 A statement here was not out of the kindness of the company’s heart, but rather a press tactic.
 Still, is there a race problem at Epic Games as well as in our society?